Consensys/doc.teku/docs/Reference/CLI/CLI-Syntax.md

 * `FILE`

 Defaults to `DEFAULT_BOTH`.
 When using `BOTH` or `DEFAULT_BOTH`, system updates such as blockchain events are displayed on the console, and errors and other information are logged to a file.
-The log file location can be specified with the [`--log-file`](#log-file) command-line option.
+Specify the log file with the [`--log-file`](#log-file) command-line option.

 For production systems we recommend using the `CONSOLE` or `FILE` options to ensure all log information is available in one place.